 We don’t currently take formal reports of crime on our social media channels, but we have got a dedicated online reporting facility on our website which can be used to report all non-emergency crime/incidents.
 Use this link to access https://doitonline.lancashire.police.uk/ If you use one of our social media channels to report any crime/incident we will aim to re-direct you to the online reporting service on our website.

 All our local teams have a dedicated Facebook account and many also use Twitter.
-We also have dedicated twitter accounts for a number of specialist audiences e.g. rural crime.
-A list of all our Facebook accounts is on our Get Connected > Facebook Page and you can have a look at all our Twitter accounts on our Get Connected > Twitter page. @Lancspolice also has a public list with tweets from all the force’s Twitter accounts.
+We also have dedicated twitter accounts for a number of specialist audiences e.g. rural crime, mounted unit, dog unit.

 If we follow you on Twitter, please don’t assume we are monitoring your online activities, or you are in trouble.
 We follow people and organisations that we are interested in and relevant to policing, community safety, and Lancashire in general.

-Generally, we will not remove posts from members of the public that are made on our social and digital media channels, as we really want to hear your opinions on the issues that matter to you and have a conversation with you, while maintaining a family friendly format.
+We don’t have the ability to remove posts on an individuals personal Facebook page or Twitter account.
+However, we can hide comments on our own Facebook pages.
+Generally, we will not hide comments from members of the public that are made on our social and digital media channels, as we really want to hear your opinions on the issues that matter to you and have a conversation with you, while maintaining a family friendly format.
 However, we will consider removing posts or blocking users or accounts that breach the guidelines outlined above, without any explanation.